 A treasure of a design that originated in the late 19th and early 20th centuries with “The Chicago Group” – architects led by Louis Sullivan, Frank Lloyd Wright, and Marion Mahony Griffin – the Prairie style combines the functional with the beauty of the natural environment.
 Although most popular in the Midwest, with its flat prairie landscape, these homes – with their sweeping horizontal lines and open floor plans - have extended their appeal to other parts of the country.

-Top: This sprawling 1.5-story Prairie style home is all about low-pitched roofs, broad overhanging eaves, open floor plans, and harmony with nature.
-The intriguing home – with more than 4,000 sq. ft. of space – comes with 4 bedrooms, including a luxurious master suite, 3.5-baths, a den, a fireplace, an outdoor living area, and other amenities.
-Bottom:A striking open concept interior is showcased in the Great Room (Plan #149-1892).
+Top: This sprawling 1-story Prairie style home is all about low-pitched roofs, broad overhanging eaves, open floor plans, and harmony with nature.
+The intriguing home – with 2,560 to 5,025 sq. ft. of space, depending on whether you finish the basement or not – comes with 2 to 4 bedrooms, including a luxurious master suite, 2.5 to 3.5 baths, a fireplace, an outdoor living area, and other amenities (Plan #194-1014).

 Distinctive Characteristics: The Prairie style and its simple square design was the first home plan to open up interior floor space to create a natural flow and one harmonious space.
 Other features include boxed shapes at varying heights and depths (as in the Storer House), low-pitched usually hip roofs, overhanging eaves, rows of small windows, porches with massive square supports, brick and clapboard siding, and in many cases a central chimney.